Medical Policy: 07.01.39

-The current evidence on sacroiliac joint fusion is insufficient to permit conclusions regarding the clinical effectiveness of the procedures, whether performed as an open or minimally invasive (percutaneous) surgical procedure, with or without bone grafts and other metal implant devices, for individuals who are unresponsive to or cannot tolerate other therapy for chronic low back pain due to sacroiliac joint syndrome and other pain-related sacroiliac conditions.
+The current evidence on sacroiliac joint fusion is insufficient to permit conclusions regarding the clinical effectiveness of the procedures, whether performed as an open or minimally invasive (percutaneous) surgical procedure, with or without bone grafts and other metal implant devices, for individuals who are unresponsive to or cannot tolerate other therapy for chronic low back pain due to sacroiliac joint syndrome, sacral insufficiency fractures, and other pain-related sacroiliac conditions.
+Assessment of the data is mixed and insufficient to support long-term efficacy and safety of open sacroiliac joint fusion for the treatment of chronic back pain, or to establish its effectiveness compared with more conservative alternatives.
 Prospective trials with standardized selection criteria are needed to identify the role of sacroiliac joint fusion procedures in the management of individuals with these conditions refractory to conservative management.

 0274T - Percutaneous laminotomy/laminectomy (intralaminar approach) for decompression of neural elements, (with or without ligamentous resection, discectomy, facetectomy and/or foraminotomy) any method under indirect image guidance (eg, fluoroscopic, CT), with or without the use of an endoscope, single or multiple levels, unilateral or bilateral; cervical or thoracic